EricaB0123/mongodb-dba-project-express-api-docker/README.md

 - Run MongoDB locally using Docker
 - Connect and manage collections via the VS Code MongoDB extension
 - Design collections and seed sample documents
-- Build a Node.js + Express API for CRUD operations (in progress)
+- Build a Node.js + Express API for CRUD operations
 - Add indexing and aggregation pipeline examples (in progress)
 - Deploy a cloud version using MongoDB Atlas (planned)